 - Complete pre-purchase financial education.

-- Schedule and complete sweat equity volunteer hours.
+- Schedule and complete a minimum of 250 sweat equity volunteer hours.

 - Display open and truthful communication with Habitat.